wiloon/blog/content/post/archive-0/2012-09-13-kvm虚拟机vnc开启音频rdp.md

 If you have a Linux computer and sound is working on it, then you will be able to get sound through rdesktop.
-But it&#8217;s not necessary easy, unless you are aware that there is a bug that prevents it.
+But it's not necessary easy, unless you are aware that there is a bug that prevents it.
 Good news is that there is a really simple work-around to make sound work.

 To get sound to work through rdesktop, first make sure Windows is configured to pass sound through Remote Desktop.
 Open up "Control Panel" -> "Sounds and Audio Devices".
 You should see "Microsoft RDP Audio Driver".
 Next, if the "Device volume" is set to "Low", it is either because: 1) sound pass-through is not enabled; or 2) you reduced the volume to "Low".
 Try fixing #2 by moving the slider to "High", then click the "Apply" button.
-If the slider stays at "High", then it&#8217;s #2 and you should now have sound.
-If the slider jumps back to "Low" then it&#8217;s #1 (continue to next paragraph).
+If the slider stays at "High", then it's #2 and you should now have sound.
+If the slider jumps back to "Low" then it's #1 (continue to next paragraph).

 If the sound pass-through is diabled, then the volume slider will not stick.
-You&#8217;ll have to enable it in rdesktop with the "-r sound" flag.
+You'll have to enable it in rdesktop with the "-r sound" flag.
 But that feature is bugged.
 Luckily the work around is to use the "-r sound" flag twice.
 (My version of rdesktop is 1.3.1.)
 For example: